Abbott and Costello Meet the Mummy

 Review:

-This film takes place in the Middle East.
-We have two Americans, played by Bud Abbott and Lou Costello.
+This installment takes place as you would expect in the Middle East.
+We have two Americans, Peter Patterson (Bud Abbott) and Freddie Franklin (Lou Costello).
 They are stuck here and trying to find a way back to America.
-They go to a club to hang out and they hear a doctor, who is played by Kurt Katch, talking about discovering a mummy.
-The mummy is Klaris, played by Eddie Parker.
-Abbott overhears that he is looking for some guys to help on the shipping of the mummy to the United States.
-He thinks this is their chance to get home.
-We also get that there is a couple groups of people trying to get their hands on this mummy as well.
+They go to a club and overhears Dr. Gustav Zoomer (Kurt Katch) talking about discovering a mummy.
+The mummy is Klaris (Eddie Parker).
+What caught Peter’s attention is that he’s looking for guys to help get it to the United States.
+He sees his opportunity to get them home.

-They go to a café after they send the pictures off and when a boy comes around with newspapers, Abbott buys one.
-He sees that he is the prime suspect in the doctor’s murder.
-They need to lay low and find who really did it.
+They go to a café after they send the pictures off and when a boy comes around with newspapers, Peter buys one.
+He sees that he is the prime suspect in the murder.
+They need to lay low.
 They go back to the doctor’s house.
-When they go there, a woman played by Marie Windsor, is looking for the treasure that the mummy’s temple is said to have.
-She needs to find a medallion that he has that tells where to find the temple.
+It is there they meet Mdm.
+Rontru, as she’s searching for the medallion as well.